marissafujimoto/catmap/docs/functional_specification.md

 ## Use Cases

 ### Use case: Interacting with filter on the cancer map

-* User: Open the app
+* User: Open the app and open the visualization of interest
 * System: Display the full map of cancer transcriptomics with no filtering applied
-* User: Select a filter based on age, gender, race, etc.
+* User: Select a field to group by(e.g. cancer stage)
-* System: Show the map based on the subset of data
+* System: Show the map colored by the selected filter and allow filtering through toggling groups

 ### Use case: Mapping the data for a new patient
-* User: Open the app
+* User: Open the app and open the visualization of interest
 * System: Display the full map of cancer transcriptomics with no filtering applied
 * User: Navigate to a new page where they can enter new data
-* System: Prompt for the new input
+* System: Prompt for the input file
-* User: Input the data
-* System: Map the new data to the existing cancer map
+* System: Map the new data on a new embedding page
-* User: Analyze the mapped location of the input data
+* User: Analyze the mapped location of the input data and the predicted labels

 ### Use case: Patient viewing summary

-* User:  Open the app, user authentication
+* User: Open the app with your physician nearby
-* System: Display the full map of cancer transcriptomics with no filtering applied.
+* System: Display the full map of cancer transcriptomics with no filtering applied
-* User: Select their cancer screening
+* User: Navigate to a new page where they can enter new data
-* System: Display a point on the map corresponding to their result
+* System: Prompt for the input file
+* System: Map the new data on a new embedding page
+* User: Analyze the mapped location of the input data and the predicted labels with help from doctor to interpret results

 ### Use Case: Maintainer maintaining the app

 * User:
-	* Be able to access the backend of the app
+	* Be able to update code and respond to issues
 	* Be able to update the model with new data
 	* Be able to push this new version of the app to users
 	* Be able to fix bugs that are reported in the app
 	* Be able to add new datasets